jeurysantos1/ZodicPaws/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 <br>
 <h5>Contact:</h5>
-For questions or collaboration opportunities, please reach out to [Your Name] at [your@email.com].
+For questions or collaboration opportunities, please reach out to Jeury Santos at jeurysantos1@gmail.com.
 <br>
 Enjoy exploring the world of dog breeds with the Dog Breed Information App!

-In this example, replace Jeury Santos and jeurysantos1@gmail.com with your actual name and contact information.
-You can also customize the file names for your license and contribution guidelines, or create them as needed.
-This project description provides a clear overview of your application's purpose, features, technologies used, and how to use it.

 Dog Breed Info: Zodiac-Matched Dogs
 Discover dog breeds that match your zodiac sign!
 Get info on temperament, care, and more.
 A fun way to find your perfect pet companion!